cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 *   OAuth 2.0 and OpenID Connect area is moving ahead.
     *   [https://aaronparecki.com/2019/12/12/21/its-time-for-oauth-2-dot-1](https://aaronparecki.com/2019/12/12/21/its-time-for-oauth-2-dot-1)
     *   [https://aaronparecki.com/2020/03/11/14/oauth-2-1](https://aaronparecki.com/2020/03/11/14/oauth-2-1)
-    *   Both applications and Keycloak need to be ongoingly monitored and updated to follow current best practices and new additions or recommendations.
+    *   Both applications and Keycloak need to be monitored and updated on an ongoing basis to follow current best practices and new additions or recommendations.

 ##
 **Secure Development Practices**

 *   Without tests and documentation, any code does not get merged.
 *   PR reviews by senior maintainers and successful CI runs are required for merging.
-This at times leads to longer [PR merging times and review queue](https://github.com/keycloak/keycloak/pulls).
+This at times leads to longer [PR merging times and  a longer review queue](https://github.com/keycloak/keycloak/pulls).
 With current project size and adoption in the industry it is a balancing act.
 *   All key features are required to first get discussed and reviewed in community channels prior to implementation work otherwise PRs won’t get accepted.
     *   Example of public design proposal for step up and multifactor authentication improvements:  \
 [https://github.com/keycloak/keycloak-community/blob/master/design/multi-factor-admin-and-step-up.md](https://github.com/keycloak/keycloak-community/blob/master/design/multi-factor-admin-and-step-up.md)